pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 </div>

 Sometimes an object will occlude the feature/object of interest.
-The reference image mapper may not know this, so a false positive mapping could occur.
+The reference image mapper may not recognize this, so a false positive mapping could occur.

 If you need to remove the falsely mapped data points, there are a few workarounds.